A Comprehensive Guide to Microsoft SharePoint

 In simple terms, SharePoint On-Premise requires a company to run on-site hardware to access the program.
 In comparison, SharePoint Online is accessible from the cloud.
 SharePoint Online does not need onsite hardware because it utilizes Microsoft’s cloud data centers.

-Once thought of as only a possibility, the cloud is quickly becoming the go-to solution for businesses everywhere.
+Once thought of as a possibility, the cloud is quickly becoming the go-to solution for businesses everywhere.
 Fewer entities are using on-premises solutions simply because they do not offer the same flexibility that cloud-based applications can.

 In a time of uncertainty, it’s important to have alternative means of continuing business operations.
 Remote working is made possible through cloud-based solutions like SharePoint Online.